reuk/wayverb/docs_source/evaluation.md

 lengths of 11m and 13m, which should correspond to strong impulses at 0.0324s and 0.0382s.

-These expectations are reflected in the results, shown in the following figure\text{ (\ref{fig:cardioid})}.
+These expectations are reflected in the results, shown in +@fig:cardioid.
 The impulse response is silent at the time of the direct contribution, 0.00882s.
 The first significant level is recorded at 0.0147s, with the loudest contributions seen at 0.0324s and 0.0382s.
 These results are consistent across the spectrum, indicating that the microphone model is matched between both simulation methods.

 ![The response measured at a cardioid microphone pointing away from the source.
-The times marked, from left to right, are the direct contribution time, the first reflection time, and the first and second *forward-incident* reflection times.\label{fig:cardioid}](images/cardioid)
+The times marked, from left to right, are the direct contribution time, the first reflection time, and the first and second *forward-incident* reflection times.](images/cardioid){#fig:cardioid}

 <div id="audio_table">